airbr/golang-hugo-blog/content/posts/my-start.md

 There are many traffic lights in the world but [this one is mine](https://codepen.io/airbridge/pen/oLBvYr).
 This coded traffic light with HTML , CSS and JS helped kickstart my career that has been spanning for over 5 years doing web development.

 The challenge was hard at the time but now seems trivial.
-The task twas to create a traffic light that uses JavaScript to be interactive with buttons for Stop, Slow and Go.
+The task was to create a traffic light that uses JavaScript to be interactive with buttons for Stop, Slow and Go.
 This was a screening exercise for my bootcamp.

+In this code sample, hosted on Codepen, you can see the HTML, CSS and JavaScript needed to create a functional stop light:

 {{< rawhtml >}}
 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="oLBvYr" data-user="airbridge" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/airbridge/pen/oLBvYr">